 top of page

-• Catherine Mountain
+• Catherine Mountain, Evenlode Films

 Museums hold treasures of history, culture, and art, and their ability to engage and educate visitors is greatly enhanced through the power of film.
 Evenlode Films, a leading film production company, has successfully employed different approaches in creating films for museums, bringing exhibits to life and immersing audiences in captivating narratives.
 In this article, we explore two distinct projects: the rebranding of the Holst Museum as the Holst Victorian House and the celebration of pottery craftsmanship in the film "Clay Live" for the Ashmolean Museum in Oxford.

-Rebranding the Holst Museum: "A House in Time Unlocked"
+"A House in Time Unlocked"

 Evenlode Films embarked on a transformative journey when tasked with rebranding the Holst Museum as the Holst Victorian House.
 The film, aptly titled "A House in Time Unlocked," adopted a documentary-style approach, taking viewers on a captivating journey through the house's history, spanning from the 1840s until its establishment as a museum in the 1970s.
 The documentary not only received numerous awards but also carried a significant personal touch.